 Communion of the Faithful

 Around the Table of the Lord, God’s people are in communion with Christ and with all who belong to Christ.
 Reconciliation with Christ compels reconciliation with one another.
-All the baptized faithful are to be welcomed to the Table, and none shall be excluded because of race, sex, age, economic status, social class, handicapping condition, difference of culture or language, or any barrier created by human injustice.
+All who trust in Jesus are welcomed to the Table, and none shall be excluded because of race, sex, age, economic status, social class, handicapping condition, difference of culture or language, or any barrier created by human injustice.
 Coming to the Lord’s Table the faithful are actively to seek reconciliation in every instance of conflict or division between them and their neighbors… (§W-2.4006)

 Time, Place, and Frequency

 The Lord’s Supper is to be observed on the Lord’s Day, in the regular place of worship, and in a manner suitable to the particular occasion and local congregation.
 It is appropriate to celebrate the Lord’s Supper as often as each Lord’s Day.
 It is to be celebrated regularly and frequently enough to be recognized as integral to the Service for the Lord’s Day. (§W-2.4009)

 The invitation to the Lord’s Supper is extended to all who have been baptized, remembering that access to the Table is not a right conferred upon the worthy, but a privilege given to the undeserving who come in faith, repentance, and love.
 In preparing to receive Christ in this Sacrament, the believer is to confess sin and brokenness, to seek reconciliation with God and neighbor, and to trust in Jesus Christ for cleansing and renewal.
 Even one who doubts or whose trust is wavering may come to the Table in order to be assured of God’s love and grace in Christ Jesus. (§W-2.4011a)

 The Role of Preparing